kodrclub/kodrops/README.md

 # GeeksHubs DevOps Bootcamp 2020 - Final Project

-## Juan Manuel Medina
+## Overview

-This repo is still very much a work in progress.

 The MERN application used in the project is taken from https://github.com/samaronybarros/movies-app, modified where needed to add testing and integration with a CI/CD pipeline.

+A separate application called Hello is also included.
+This is just a simple "hello, world"-style app that comes in handy for troubleshooting.

+## Development environment

 Development requires [Skaffold](https://skaffold.dev/) and a running Kubernetes cluster.

-The development environment used is comprised of:
+The development environment used to write this project was comprised of:

 - Ubuntu 20.04.1 LTS running on Windows Subsystem for Linux v2
 - Docker-Desktop v19.03.12